Phone: 01379 852335

-Stephen’s thatching career started in 1975 working school holidays with the esteemed Suffolk thatcher Frank Linnett, with his tuition and others Stephen became a Master Thatcher with the then Suffolk Master Thatchers Association in 1981.
+Stephen’s thatching career started in 1975 working school holidays with Suffolk thatcher Frank Linnett, with his tuition and others became a Master Thatcher with the then Suffolk Master Thatchers Association in 1981.

-Over the years Stephen has trained several thatchers, all of which run successful thatching businesses.
+Over the years I have trained several thatchers, all of which run successful thatching businesses.

 - Thatching with a number of types of thatch materials